 52 regulatory authorities from 46 countries are members of EPRA.
 The European Commission, the Council of Europe, the European Audiovisual Observatory and the Office of the OSCE Representative on Freedom of the Media are standing Observers of the Platform.

 EPRA holds two meetings a year at the invitation of a regulatory authority.
-The next meeting of EPRA is scheduled for 28-30 October 2015 in Bucharest at the invitation of the National Audiovisual Council of Romania.
+The next meeting of EPRA is scheduled for 25-27 May 2016 in Barcelona at the invitation of the Audiovisual Council of Catalonia.

 EPRA has an informal character to encourage a frank and open exchange of views on issues pertaining to the application of media regulation.
 Its statutes expressly prohibit the adoption of common positions or declarations.